 The boat operator is responsible for the safety of all boat occupants, and nearby boaters.
 Passengers should be advised of the possibility of being thrown to the deck or overboard if they are not properly seated while the boat is operated at high speeds.
-Do not occupy fishing platforms above trolling speeds.
+Do not occupy fishing platforms above a 5 mile-per-hour speed.
 Do not operate at high speeds near other boats, pilings, underwater obstructions, people in the water, shorelines, seawalls, or any other obstacles.